Python-Sargent/Wyrda/README.md

 |  |S |  |
 |  |  |  |

-The staff can be crafted like this:
+The Staff can be crafted like this:

-G = gold,
+G = gold ingot,
 S = stick

 |  |  |  |